 – Iyanla Vanzant

-As parents try to not lose sight of your children’s best interest and the importance of their relationship with both parents.
-When emotions are high parents sometimes become unwilling to compromise with one another.
-I encourage parents to look at the ability to compromise with one another as a strength and not a weakness.
-The only people in the family system to lose are the children if the parents argue.
+As parents it is important to not lose sight of the best interest of the children.
+But when emotions are high parents sometimes become unwilling to compromise with one another.
+Our counselors provide coparenting supports, which encourage parents to look at their ability to compromise as a strength and not as a weakness.
+Children are the ones that struggle the most when they are placed in the middle of parental conflict.
+For instance, practicing positive parenting, will allow the children to receive care, love, and support from both parents.